 Joyn’s insurance offerings provide fantastic opportunities for those operating businesses in class codes associated with restaurants.
 In addition to General Liability, Supported Excess, Liquor Liability, and Property coverage, Joyn also offers several special coverages that can benefit restaurant operators, including equipment breakdown, spoilage, employee benefits, and hired, non-owned auto with no delivery exposure.

 “There are a number of things we look for when we’re determining whether to write a restaurant,” said Dorian West, one of Joyn’s underwriters.
-“If the restaurant turns into more of a bar or night club atmosphere at night, we’re going to want some more details like whether they have a bouncer, etc. But if it’s more of a casual kind of restaurant that might have some music or entertainment in the evenings, that is really in our sweet spot and we can offer them really great coverage.”
+“If the establishment is more of a neighborhood casual kind of restaurant, that is really in our sweet spot and we can most likely offer them really great coverage.
+If the restaurant turns into more of a bar or night club atmosphere at night, this isn’t in our appetite.”

 West also noted several other factors that Joyn is uniquely open to with restaurants looking for insurance coverage.